 ICF and its Web hosting company, acting as ICF’s agent, collect and store technical information about your visit to our website.
 We use this information for statistical purposes to make our site more accessible to visitors and the information we collect is not provided to any other third party.
 Specifically, we may record:

-Throughout the website there may be forms to request information, products, and services.
-These forms typically ask for contact information (such as your phone, address or e-mail address), financial information (such as your credit card numbers), and demographic information (for example, company product categories, areas of interest, location, etc.) Contact information from these forms is used to send the products, promotional materials or membership information that you request.
+Throughout the website there may be forms to request information and purchase or obtain products and/or services.
+These forms typically ask for contact information (such as your phone, address or e-mail address), financial information (such as your credit card numbers), and demographic information (for example, company product categories, areas of interest, location, etc.) Information from these forms is used to deliver the information, products and/or services that you request.
+It may also be used to notify you of future ICF products, services and/or opportunities that may be of interest to you.
+When completing these forms, please do not supply another person’s personal data to us unless we prompt you to do so and you have received that individual’s consent to do so.

 The website contains links to other sites.
 ICF is not responsible for the privacy practices of such websites.
 Inclusion of links to an outside website, whether in an advertisement or content area of ICF’s website, is not an endorsement of the website or a guarantee that the information it contains is accurate.